The spatially-embedded

 RNNs faced with task control, structural costs and communication constraints configure themselves to exhibit brain-like structural and functional properties.

-These spatially-embedded RNNs show:
+These spatially embedded RNNs show:

 A sparse modular small-world connectome